-4) Entities Under the Control of TTC: \$0.3M (net surplus)
+3) Entities Under the Control of TTC: \$0.3M (net surplus)

 Budgets and periodic financial reports are presented separately for the TTC conventional transit system, Wheel-Trans operations, Toronto Coach Terminal Inc., TTC Insurance Company Ltd. and the TTC Sick Benefit Association.
 However PSAS requires these financial statements to be presented on a consolidated (i.e. combined) basis.
 Therefore the results for all entities controlled by the TTC are reported in aggregate.
-As a result, the \$0.3M surplus reported by the Toronto Coach Terminal Inc. is reported in these consolidated financial statements and forms part of the TTC's consolidated surplus for the year.
+As a result, an additional \$0.3M 1surplus forms part of the TTC's consolidated surplus for the year.